brianraila/covid-19af/README.md

 # Covid-19af

-Providing free and OSS data for Current cases and more stuff about COVID-19 in Africa.
+Providing realtime, accurate but free and OSS data for Current cases and more stuff about COVID-19 in Africa.

 ### Background
 After searching and failing to find a Covid-19 monitor mainly focused on African Countries.
 I decided to make one with a focus on the African continent.

+#### Currently its provides information on
+1. Active Cases
+2. All reported cases
+3. Critical cases
+4. Total number of deaths 😢
+5. Cases Recovered 👌🏿
+6. Cases Today
+7. Deaths Today

+## Tools and Technologies.

-## Frontend
+### Frontend
 1. Vanilla JS
 2. HTML
 3. Bootstrap CSS